dwbelliston/cloudwedge/docs/guides/getting-started.md

 A few things to know before we get started.

 Do you want to deploy to a single account or a multi account structure?
 We will call the multi-account structure a HUB/SPOKE model.
-The Hub will contain the dashboards and alarams.
+The Hub will contain the dashboards and alarms.
 The HUB is where your team will also subscribe to notifications.
 So, the HUB needs to be available for your team to at least read CloudWatch and subscribe to SNS.

-Here is more information on your target deployment type:
+So, what kinda of deployment do you need?

 ==- Single account deployment
 This is the easiest.
-You dont need to do anything, you can just read on.
+You dont need to do any prep work, you can just read on.
 ==- Multi account deployment using organization ids (Recommended) You will need to get two things to enter as parameters in the CloudFormation template: